All Towanreef kittens are of outstanding quality, type and temperament and leave us with a complementary kitten pack and information sheet.

 Q/ I noticed you rehome retired adults, can I ask for more details?.

 A/ People think parting with kittens is hard ...
 It is but not as hard as parting with an adult i am retiring from my breeding program.
 I will have owned the cat years, loved the cat, cared for the cat...
 It is hard to part with them.
 So finding the special home for one of my adults is very important to me.
 I charge a small charge of 250 for an adult which covers the neutering microchip, vaccs and worming all being up to date.
-I require a deposit of 150 to reserve an adult, with the other 100 being due on collection.
+I require a 50 percent deposit to reserve an adult, with the rest being due on collection.
 I will not neuter a cat until I have a deposit.
 You are welcome to visit.
 In the case of a mum retiring after she has kittens, you can visit once the kittens are ready for visits, so around 5/6 weeks old.
 If you think you can offer one of my cats a home in the future, please get in touch.

 Any other questions you may have that is not answered here, please just ask.